Asana Reviews& Product Details

 - Basic workflows

-- 100+ apps free integration, including communication and time-tracking apps
+- 100+ apps with free integration, including communication and time-tracking apps

 - Support security essentials including 2FA, SOC 2 Type II, Google SSO